-E-Tutorials use email as the sole mechanism for communication between the student and the Foundation faculty.
+E-Tutorials use email as the sole mechanism for communication between the student and the GTF faculty.
 Each course is taught as a one-on-one tutorial between the student and the faculty person offering the course.
 This curriculum is offered exclusively by our own faculty.
 The faculty evaluation of student performance will be linked to the degree level of the student.
 Each E-Tutorials is valued at one Unit of Study

 Any student in any degree program has the right to propose an Independent Study course of his/her own creation.
 Unlike the Tutorial course wherein the student identifies the tutor and topic, the Independent Study course provides the student with the opportunity to develop the topic of investigation without the necessity of a tutor.
 The innovative student constructs a plan of study built around preestablished readings selected by the student rather than by a tutor.
 The Independent Study is valued at one Unit of Study